vbsreenu/Sameer/README.md

 # Sameer
-Program for getting mapping statistics, generate consensus and to get low frequency variats from a sam file.
+Program to get mapping statistics, generate consensus and to get low frequency variats from a sam file.

 ## Installation
 ```